comitanigiacomo/cyberSecurity/underTheWire/century.md

 The password for Century3 is the name of the built-in cmdlet that performs the wget like function within PowerShell PLUS the name of the file on the desktop.

-Firstly i wanna know the name of the file on the desktop.
+Firstly, let's identify the name of the file on the desktop.

 ```
 cmd : ls